Selling a website can be an overwhelming process, especially if you’ve never done it before.

 Whatever your reason is, it’s important to set a goal and work towards it.

-This will not only help you sell your website for a higher price, but it will also make sure you won’t get taken advantage of by buyers who know how to lowball sellers.
+This will not only help you sell your website for a higher price, but it will also make sure you won’t get taken advantage of a potential buyer who knows how to lowball sellers.

 Some important questions to answer before selling your website are: